dominiquedevriese/ghc-proposals/proposals/0055-dictionary-applications.rst

   f k = reify k $ \ ps -> map (unIntMod ps) . nub . map (MkIntMod . const)

 While this works for our example, it comes with quite some technical complexity (phantom type variable ``s``, infrastructure like ``Reifies``, ``reify``, ``reflect``, etc.).
-Additionally, it becomes a bit annoying to use in more complex situations (but let's not go into this to avoid derailing the discussion).
+Additionally, it becomes a bit annoying to use in more complex situations (e.g.\ instantiating multiple instances), but let's not go into this to avoid derailing the discussion.

 Dictionary applications
 ```````````````````````